WestGrid/trainingMaterials/_posts/design/2022-12-15-upcoming-training-winter-spring-2023.md

 <!-- These workshops are in-person only.
 Students, staff and faculty are all welcome to attend. -->
 <!-- To register, click on an event in the 2nd or 3rd column (not open for SFU yet). -->

-More details will be posted by early January.
+More details will be posted in early January.